-Biden overtakes Trump in Georgia vote count
+The latest in the 2020 Election Results: Biden slightly ahead of Trump in Georgia vote count

 Latest Weather Blog

-Biden overtakes Trump in Georgia vote count
+The latest in the 2020 Election Results: Biden slightly ahead of Trump in Georgia vote count

 Democrat Joe Biden is now leading President Donald Trump in the battleground state of Georgia.